caddyserver/website/src/docs/markdown/caddyfile/directives/reverse_proxy.md

 #### Passive health checks

-Passive health checks happen inline with actual proxied requests:
+Passive health checks happen inline with actual proxied requests.
+To enable this, `fail_duration` is required.

 - **fail_duration** <span id="fail_duration"/>  is a [duration value](/docs/conventions#durations) that defines how long to remember a failed request.
 A duration > `0` enables passive health checking; the default is `0` (off).
 A reasonable starting point might be `30s` to balance error rates with responsiveness when bringing an unhealthy upstream back online; but feel free to experiment to find the right balance for your usecase.